Qterion/to-do-list/README.md

 then start the react project by typing: python manage.py runserver

 Note:
-i have hardcoded the backendURL so make sure to run the backend on this url: http://127.0.0.1:8000/
+Ш have hard coded the backend URL so make sure to run the backend on this URL: http://127.0.0.1:8000/